 (GRAPHIC TO THE RIGHT OF TEXT)

-Despite the rise in interracial marriages, millennials are slower than earlier generations to get married, have children, and leave their parents’ homes.
+Millennials are slower than earlier generations to get married, have children, and leave their parents’ homes.
 The median age of marriage was lowest during the 1950s—at age 20 for women and 22 for men.
 By 2015, these rose to ages 27 and 29, respectively.
 Allowing longer periods for higher education and rising women’s labor force participation have pushed up the ages of marriage and childbearing over the decades.
 However, the Great Recession and resulting housing crash led millennials to even further delay these domestic milestones.

 The broad pattern toward delay in marriage has been followed by millennials in each racial and ethnic group.
-Blacks continue to exhibit the lowest share of persons who are currently married—halving their share from 47 percent in 1980 to 23 percent—though unmarried partnerships are common among black couples.
+Blacks continue to exhibit the lowest share of persons who are currently married—halving their share from 47 percent in 1980 to 23 percent..
 Just as with the national patterns, long term shifts toward later marriage have been amplified for all groups by recent economic conditions.

 Where do millennials live?